SEO

 Other Locales

-For each supported language, we add the following to https://www.d-centralize.com
+For each supported locale, we add the following to https://www.d-centralize.com

 served pages: